 We have undertaken extensive and rigorous data quality assurance work.
 We review, monitor, and assess data quality through a number of steps, including analysing time series data and comparing answers within the form and with other data sources to identify fake and erroneous data.

 |Independent Assurance Panel|

-We established an independent panel of eminent Australian and international statisticians, academics, state government representatives and members of the Australian Statistics Advisory Council (ASAC) to independently review and assure the quality of statistical outputs from the 2016 Census.
-The Panel found that the 2016 Census data is of high quality and can be used with confidence.
+We established an independent panel of eminent Australian and international experts to review and assure the quality of statistical outputs from the 2016 Census.
+The Panel determined that 2016 Census data is of comparable quality to 2011 and 2006 Census data and comparable to international benchmarks.
 Their report is now available.